 For a pewter blazer complete with an ultra-feminine pussy bow blouse underneath, Streicher wanted Blunt's makeup to be equally sophisticated with matte eye shades, lip colors, and foundation.
-Streicher secret to a smooth, matte complexion?
-Oil, believe it to not.
+Streicher's secret to a smooth, matte complexion?
+Oil, believe it or not.
 "I always make sure to start with extra moisture when doing a more matte look, especially when you have dry skin," she explains.

 "I think this was my favorite look of all the looks we did for Wild Mountain Thyme virtual press," Streicher says.
 "I love the peachy-nude lip...and the swept-up hair!
 So chic!"
-That perfect lip was achieved with the help of some Chantecaille Lip Chic in Lily ($38), while the dramatic eyes are thanks to careful smudging of a dark gray liner along the lash line.
-Lancôme's Le Stylo Waterproof Long Lasting Eyeliner Pencil ($27) in slate gray shade Fumee is an cosmetics engineering marvel, managing to be at once creamy and nearly immovable, minimizing unintentional smudging and migration.
+That perfect lip was achieved with the help of some Chantecaille Lip Chic in Lily ($40), while the dramatic eyes are thanks to careful smudging of a dark gray liner along the lash line.
+Lancôme's Le Stylo Waterproof Long Lasting Eyeliner Pencil ($34 in slate gray shade Fumee is a cosmetics engineering marvel, managing to be at once creamy and nearly immovable, minimizing unintentional smudging and migration.

 For the last look of the virtual press tour, Streicher knew she wanted to go for a "soft sparkle" for a touch of festivity.
 Paired with Blunt's romantic, silver-flecked blouse, the effect is stunning.